I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Metallica - "The $5.98 EP: Garage Days Re-Revisited"

 When Metallica released The $5.98 EP: Garage Days Re-Revisited in August of 1987, drummer Lars Ulrich called it "a fun thing... something stupid to tide the kids over till our next album."
 More than three decades later, however, this humble, cheaply recorded five-track mini-LP of obscure cover tunes has become a bona fide cult classic and is considered a pivotal release in Metallica's history.

-Metallica had just finished the grueling Master of Puppets tour and had barely thought about writing for the next album, so they had no fresh material on hand.
+Metallica had just finished the grueling Master of Puppets tour and had barely begun writing for the next album, so they had no fresh material on hand.
 Thus, the quartet convened in a hastily-constructed rehearsal space in Ulrich's garage and began banging out covers of some of their favorite NWOBHM and punk rock songs.
 After a few practices, they picked five of the tracks and headed into a studio to record proper versions of them.
-The entire project took a mere six days to complete (which is probably the last time Metallica was in a studio for such a short period!).
+The entire project took a mere six days to complete, which is probably the last time Metallica was in a studio for such a short period!

 The "Re-Revisited" in the album's title referenced the B-side of 1984's Creeping Death European maxi single, which was sub titled Garage Days Revisited, and featured covers of Diamond Head's "Am I Evil?" and Blitzkrieg's "Blitzkrieg."